Kylekmears/traveling-salesman-for-students/README.md

 # traveling-salesman-for-students
-Coordinates and distance measuring functions for traveling salesman.
+Coordinates and distance measuring functions for the traveling salesman problem.
 Students only have to program the solution.

-There are too many cities for brute force.
+Note, if you use all the cities: there are too many for brute force.